-- 38. In a determination, the Court may make no order, or make one or more of the following orders: - A declaration of what the Constitution, its Regulations and any policy or rule means, and its consequences, - Quash a policy, rule, decision, act or omission, or any part thereof, found to be unconstitutional or unlawful, - Suspend a policy, rule, decision, act or omission, or any part thereof, found to be unconstitutional or unlawful, until such time as may be specified, - Remit a decision back to a person or part of the Union with its opinion or ruling, - 5.
-Require a committee or person which improperly avoided or dismissed a motion to reconsider it, and may set aside any time limit if fair to do so, - Summon an emergency meeting of any committee in the Union, - Mandate an officer, post-holder or committee to act in accordance with the Constitution, its Regulations and any policy or rule, or prohibit them from - Refer any matter to the Trustee Board, - Replace the decision of a returning officer, supervisory authority, elections or referendum committee with any other that they would have been authorised - Require or authorise a meeting in another part of the Union to be in open or closed session. - Propose a motion of censure or no confidence to the Council or any other committee entitled to pass it. - 12.
-When acting as a disciplinary tribunal, exercise such disciplinary or other authority as delegated by the Trustee Board, - Make a penal order, - 14.
-Authorise a more senior budget holder to spend out of a subsidiary budget, - 15.
-Declare that a publication complaint was upheld, dismissed or that sufficient remedial action was offered, - Order that a publication against which a complaint is upheld must print or publish the result and reasoning behind it with due prominence, - Make any order which the Press Complaints Commission is entitled to make in respect of a member publication, except for awards of money, - Make any other order which a Regulation, policy or rule permits, or - Make any order which is necessary or expedient to give effect to another order which the Court is entitled to make. - 39.
+- 38. In a determination, the Court may make no order, or make one or more of the following orders: - A declaration of what the Constitution, its Regulations and any policy or rule means, and its consequences, - Quash a policy, rule, decision, act or omission, or any part thereof, found to be unconstitutional or unlawful. - 3.
+Suspend a policy, rule, decision, act or omission, or any part thereof, found to be unconstitutional or unlawful, until such time as may be specified, - Remit a decision back to a person or part of the Union with its opinion or ruling. - Require a committee or person which improperly avoided or dismissed a motion to reconsider it, and may set aside any time limit if fair to do so, - 6.
+Summon an emergency meeting of any committee in the Union, - Mandate an officer, post-holder or committee to act in accordance with the Constitution, its Regulations and any policy or rule, or prohibit them from breaching it, - 8.
+Refer any matter to the Trustee Board, - Replace the decision of a returning officer, supervisory authority, elections or referendum committee with any other that they would have been authorised to make, - Require or authorise a meeting in another part of the Union to be in open or closed session, - Propose a motion of censure or no confidence to the Council or any other committee entitled to pass it, - When acting as a disciplinary tribunal, exercise such disciplinary or other authority as delegated by the Trustee Board. - 13.
+Make a penal order, - 14.
+Authorise a more senior budget holder to spend out of a subsidiary budget, - Declare that a publication complaint was upheld, dismissed or that sufficient remedial action was offered. - Order that a publication against which a complaint is upheld must print or publish the result and reasoning behind it with due prominence, - Make any order which the Press Complaints Commission is entitled to make in respect of a member publication, except for awards of money, - 18.
+Make any other order which a Regulation, policy or rule permits, or - 19.
+Make any order which is necessary or expedient to give effect to another order which the Court is entitled to make. - 39.
 Any order is discretionary.
 The fact that a breach of a rule has been found does not require the court to make further orders.
 The Court may also make recommendations to any person or body. - 40.
 The Court may apply a time limit to any order, or make it subject to conditions.
 An order in relation to any policy, rule, decision, act or omission may apply to a proposal or suggestion to implement the same. - 41.
-The Court may not make any order: - Relating to any matter outside the jurisdiction of the Union under the Constitution and Code of Practice. - Requiring, in the opinion of the Court, the Union or any person to act unlawfully, including any contractual breach or tort, - Quashing or suspending a resolution of the Trustee Board or a Trustees' Committee, or - In respect of any matter for which a time limit has expired under the Regulations or standing orders. - The Court may not make any mandatory or prohibiting order: 42. - in respect of the Council,
+The Court may not make any order: - Relating to any matter outside the jurisdiction of the Union under the Constitution and Code of Practice, - 2.
+Requiring, in the opinion of the Court, the Union or any person to act unlawfully, including any contractual breach or tort, - Quashing or suspending a resolution of the Trustee Board or a Trustees' Committee, or

-Deleted: Censure Officers of the Union or others holding elected or unpaid appointed office in any part of the Union, when in respect of a person's choice of vote,
+Deleted: Censure Officers of the Union or others holding elected or unpaid appointed office in any part of the Union, when